 A new first-look clip at Andor reveals to us some of the main themes of the show.
 In it, we see Diego Luna’s Cassian and Stellan Skarsgård’s Luthen discussing the shortcomings of the Empire.
 This Andor clip really sets the tone for what’s to come.

 At Disney’s D23 Expo, we received a new Andor trailer to get us even more excited for the show.

 This latest tease reminds us of the importance of standing up, uniting, and fighting for what’s right.

 Behind the Scenes

 Andor began filming in London in November 2020.
 Tony Gilroy created the series, which will run for 12 episodes.
-It’s unclear if this is intended to be a limited series or if it has the potential to continue beyond a single season.

 The cast for the series includes Genevieve O’Reilly, who will reprise her role as Mon Mothma (Rogue One).
 Co-stars Stellan Skarsgard, Denise Gough, and Kyle Soller will be part of the story.
 And obviously we have Diego Luna as Cassian.
 Though in the above behind-the-scenes peek video, they mention there are 200 main cast members.
 Which is just a few.